gunharth/britannicus-stone/content/collections/projects/harrods.md

   -
     grid:
       -
-        copy: |-
-          Harrods Men’s Superbrands

-          Designer: David Collins Studio

-          Stones: Moorcroft Vein

-          Men’s Superbrands is the new global hub for luxury menswear and one of the world’s most iconic designer brand destinations—only at Harrods in Knightsbridge, London.
-With resplendent furnishings, generous floor space, personalised shopping and bespoke styling, Men’s Superbrands showcases flagship designs from labels such as Louis Vuitton, Gucci, Prada, Balenciaga and Ermenegildo Zegna—inspiring all men to unite in style and spirit.
+        copy: 'Hen’s Superbrands is the new global hub for luxury menswear and one of the world’s most iconic designer brand destinations—only at Harrods in Knightsbridge, London.
+With resplendent furnishings, generous floor space, personalised shopping and bespoke styling, Men’s Superbrands showcases flagship designs from labels such as Louis Vuitton, Gucci, Prada, Balenciaga and Ermenegildo Zegna—inspiring all men to unite in style and spirit.'
         top_space: 150
         bottom_space: 500
         link: false